.framer-image { display: block; margin-left: auto; margin-right: auto; width: 50%; }

 But crafting tracks that truly stand out requires more than a blueprint; it demands mastery.
 Honing your sound design, learning advanced mixing secrets, and understanding how to turn a great loop into a finished masterpiece is the next step.

 Ready to transform your passion into professional-grade Hard Techno?
-Join Futureproof Music School today, access those insider techniques, and get a 7-day free trial.
+Join Futureproof Music School today and start your free trial.